xenharmonic-devs/sonic-weave/documentation/tempering.md

 If the basis contains non-primes they're referred using letters from `q` onwards in order of appearance e.g. the second-most accurate mapping for 8/7 in 6 equal divisions of 3/2 is notated `r6q@8/7.3/2`.

 ### Sparse offset vals
-Warts are relatively easy for a computer to calculate, but put a cognitive load on a human who needs to remember which way the primes are tuned to figure out if the wart points in the wider or narrower direction.
+Warts are relatively easy for a computer to calculate, but introduce a cognitive load when you need remember which way the primes are tuned to figure out if the wart points in the wider or narrower direction.

 [SOV shorthand](https://en.xen.wiki/w/Val#Sparse_Offset_Val_notation) makes the direction and the affected prime explicit. `SOV(17c@)` is `17[^5]@` making it clear that the mapping for prime 5 is made wider.
 (Conversely `v` indicates a narrower mapping.)